 $200 GOLD CHAMPLAIN COIN

-Born into a family of French mariners in 1574, Champlain began exploring North America in 1603 and eventually climbed to the top of society on this side of the pond.
+Born into a family of French mariners in 1574, Champlain began exploring North America in 1603 and eventually climbed to the top of society on that side of the pond.
 He went to New France in 1620, when he was appointed as lieutenant to the Duke of Montmorency.
-More than a decade later, he was named New France’s first ever governor.
+More than a decade later, he was named New France’s first-ever governor.